dpengineering/KivyExamples/OnScreenKeyboardApp/README.md

 ## Running the App
-Ensure you are using a python interpreter with Kivy installed, navigate to the CountdownApp folder, and run the following in your terminal --
+Ensure you are using a python interpreter with Kivy installed, navigate to the OnScreenKeyboardApp folder, and run the following in your terminal --
 ```
 python3 keyboard_example.py
 ```